BangHyeongSik/There-is-no-ending-to-learn/README.md

 This Repo is only text.

-So, If you find some info, go back.
+So, If you want to find some info, go back please.
-Here isn't good info but countless test.
+Here isn't good info but the countless test.

+Actually, You could get fear.